sulis-hpc/sulis-hpc.github.io/advanced/ensemble/celery.markdown

 ### Dask

 Dask is a large library that covers a wide variety of parallel tasks in scientific programming from distributed data analytics to distributed machine learning, but here we are interested in Dask's implementation of *futures*.
-Futures are a generic concept in computer programming (in fact Python has futures built in which work in the same way but only work on a single node, not across multiple nodes) which is a function that is started now and runs in the background but is going to give it's answer in the future (hence the name).
+Futures are a generic concept in computer programming (in fact Python has futures built in which work in the same way but only work on a single node, not across multiple nodes) which is a function that is started now and runs in the background but is going to give its answer in the future (hence the name).
 These are basically the same idea as Celery's tasks and are used in much the same way.

 ## Using Celery